 Review: Remind the class their goal today is to find and analyze other apps in their topic area.
 They should work within their teams to continue thinking about their target user group and to move towards consensus as to the type of app they want to make.
 They should not be planning out what the individual screens of their app will look like.
 That will happen during the next phase.

 Reducing Printed Materials: This Activity Guide can be completed online or as a journal activity.

-Distribute: Hand out one copy of Market Research - Activity Guide to each team.
+Distribute: Hand out one copy of the activity guide to each team.

 In this activity teams will be searching for apps in their chosen topic.
 Every student is expected to find at least one app for the team to analyze.